Ahmad Magad: Political career

-Ahmad ran for election as a PAP candidate in the 1997 General Election in Pasir Ris GRC.
+Ahmad contested election as a PAP candidate in the 1997 general election in Pasir Ris GRC.
 His PAP team comprised Charles Chong, Ong Kian Min, and Teo Chee Hean.
 The team won 70.86% of the votes against the Workers' Party.

-In the 2001 General Election, the boundaries were redrawn and Ahmad joined the PAP team for Pasir Ris-Punggol GRC.
+In the 2001 general election, the boundaries were redrawn and Ahmad joined the PAP team for Pasir Ris-Punggol GRC.
 The constituency was uncontested and the PAP team was elected to parliament.

-In the 2006 General Election, Ahmad remained in the PAP team for Pasir Ris-Punggol GRC.
+In the 2006 general election, Ahmad remained in the PAP team for Pasir Ris-Punggol GRC.
 The PAP team defeated the SDA team by winning 68.70% of the votes.

 Ahmad stepped down from politics at the 2011 election.